jsharmadomain/janardhansharma.com/about.md

 I am Janardhan Sharma.

 - Software Engineer
-- Runner with a Forerrunner
+- Runner with a Forerunner
 - Helmet is for losers & rider of VSF Fahrradmanufaktur
 - Thuler